AliWisam/Marketplace_research/Foundation.md

 ## _Introduction_ :

-The Foundation is a NFT marketplace which was invite only in its beginning (by geting high profile colerctors like [PleasrDAO](https://pleasr.org#) creaters or NFT for [tor](https://www.torproject.org) and [Edward Snowden](https://foundation.app/@Snowden) ) made it self a premium / trustable reputation through with it still distinguishes it self and charges its reseller 15%,Creator 5% with is double the fee of other marketplaces.
+The Foundation is a NFT marketplace which was invite only in its beginning (by getting high profile creators like [PleasrDAO](https://pleasr.org#) creator of NFT for [tor](https://www.torproject.org) and [Edward Snowden](https://foundation.app/@Snowden) ) made itself a premium / trustable reputation through with it still distinguishes itself and charges its reseller 15%, Creator 5% with is double the fee of other marketplaces.
+They have a focus on-chain and have made their [protocol](https://os.foundation.app/protocol) free to use.
+As of now they don’t have any token of their own to trade or invest in nor have they shown any interest it this, the Only token they use is the FETH a warped ETH to lock ETH for a limited time.

 ---
 <br>